 Note: two impact sensor systems, Impakt Protective's Shockbox and i1 Biometrics' Hammerhead mouth guard, are featured in MomsTEAM's new high school football concussion documentary, "The Smartest Team: Making High School Football Safer," which premiered on Oklahoma Educational Televsion on August 14, 2013 and will be coming to PBS stations across the country throughout fall 2013.

-For more information about the Shockbox helmet sensor, Hammerhead mouth guard and other impact sensing systems, visit MomsTEAM's impact sensor buying guide.
+For more information about the Shockbox helmet sensor, Hammerhead mouth guard and other impact sensing systems, visit MomsTEAM's impact sensor product guide.

 1. McCrea M, Hammeke T, Olsen G, et. al. Unreported concussion in high school football players: implications for prevention.
 Clin J. Sport Med 2004;14:13-17.